6 Proven eCommerce Customer Retention Strategies (Keep Shoppers Coming Back)

 For example, you might find that the bulk of your revenue comes from a small percentage of loyal customers and decide to offer them a VIP loyalty program.

-Using your AOV in conjunction with a cohort analysis will help you pinpoint the moments when customers are likely to churn and introduce incentives to bring them back.
+Plus, using your AOV in conjunction with a cohort analysis will help you pinpoint the moments when customers are likely to churn and introduce incentives to bring them back.

 4. Customer Value